 Occupational Identity Maintenance of US Police

 My dissertation is about occupational identities of US police.
 Specifically, I examine how police officers perceive themselves in the fact of activist criticism and attempts to restrict their capacity to use force.
 To do so, I utilize qualitative methods, especially observations and in-depth interviews with police officers.
 I conducted more than 500 hours of observation and 115 interviews with various police departments.
+I find that police officers justify their existence and power by insisting that they are mistakenly reduced into “warriors” when they are much more than that.
+This finding implies the variety of police work can be a source of excuse from efforts to create institutional changes in public safety.
 A standalone output from this project was published at Ethnic and Racial Studies.

 Textual Opportunities and Outcomes of Criminal Case Processing